therealdanmalmx/therealdanmalmx/README.md

 * ✉️   You can contact me at [danmalmx@gmail.com](mailto:danmalmx@gmail.com)
 * 💻  I work with javascript / typescript and various libraries/frameworks (Vue / Nuxt, react / Next and have dabbled with Svetle) as well as Node / Express.
 * 💻  I have experience with the following CMS': Prismic, Strapi, Umbraco and Amplience
-* 🧠  Currently learning  Node / Express,  SQL/NoSQL, Prisma and Drizzle
+* 🧠  Currently learning  Node / Express,  C# / .NET, SQL/NoSQL, Prisma and Drizzle
 * 🏠  Lived in Belgium, Sweden and Portugal